Bill Yenne writes “with a cinematic vividness.”

 — The Wall Street Journal

 Bill Yenne is the author of more than three dozen non-fiction books, as well as ten novels.
-His work has been selected for Chief of Staff of the Air Force Reading List, and he is the recipient of the Air Force Association’s Gill Robb Wilson Award for the “most outstanding contribution in the field of arts and letters [for] work of over two dozen airpower-themed books and for years of effort shaping how many people understand and appreciate airpower.”
+His work has been selected for Chief of Staff of the Air Force Reading List, and he is the recipient of the Air Force Association’s Gill Robb Wilson Award for the “most outstanding contribution in the field of arts and letters [as an] author whose works have shaped how thousands of Americans understand and appreciate airpower.”

 Mr. Yenne has contributed to encyclopedias of both world wars, and has appeared in documentaries airing on the History Channel, the National Geographic Channel, C-SPAN and ARD German Television.
 His on-air credits also include his appearance on Mystery Files: Sitting Bull on the Smithsonian Channel, which was filmed at the Little Bighorn Battlefield in Montana.
 Among his memorable appearances on C-SPAN was a recent discussion of his book Operation Long Jump: Stalin, Roosevelt, Churchill and the Greatest Assassination Plot in History.
 This lecture can be viewed here.

 How America Prepared for a West Coast Invasion